 DOCT706 - Professional Practice IV (1 semester hour): In this course, students begin pre-work on their dissertation proposal.
 Students will gain additional insight into strategies for building their dissertation committees and will review year two and three program milestones.
 Students will also receive additional training on the Institutional Review Board as well as on research grant writing.
 Within this course students will be introduced to emotional intelligence and its impact on personal and professional development.
 Year 2, Term 1.

 DOCT707 - Professional Practice V (1 semester hour): The focus of this course is on portfolio development and the dissertation proposal.
 Peer review will be critical to this process.
 Students will work in study groups to prepare for the upcoming portfolio defense.
 Within this course students will craft their portfolio to reflect doctoral learning outcomes and career aspirations.
 Students will also gain additional detail on the practicum planning process, and the development of personalized practicum learning objectives.
 Finally, students will take a deeper look into emotional intelligence to include the different EQ-I elements and levels.
 Year 2, Term 2.

-DOCT708 - Professional Practice VI (1 semester hour): Students will continue to work in study groups to prepare for their oral portfolio defense at the end of this course.
+DOCT708 - Professional Practice VI (1 semester hour): Students will continue to work in study groups to prepare for their oral portfolio defense.
 Students will complete a portfolio reflection piece to help shape the portfolio and place the artifacts within the current body of knowledge.
 In preparation for the dissertation proposal defense, students will give a 3 Minute Thesis-style presentation to articulate the academic and professional practice significance of their doctoral work.
 To be eligible for their portfolio defense, students must have completed all required artifacts, to include the residency 2 requirement.
 Year 2, Term 3.